 40. For all the villainy in Mappilai

 Remade from a yesteryear film by the same name, Manisha Koirala did the impossible – to reprise a role immortalized by veteran Srividya.
-To Manisha’s credit, she did a swell job at that and her performance evidently is way ahead of the film in entirety.
+To Manisha’s credit, she did a swell job at that and her performance is way ahead of the film in its entirety.

 41. For being an original soul who gave a damn to the world around

 Manisha Koirala lived a fearless life in the ‘90s.
 She was unconventional and a person with a mind of her own.
 The media and the industry, which were used to docile, soft-spoken heroines, often made her a scapegoat.
 Articles were written solely to malign her and some of them were allegedly planted by her rivals.
-Still, Manisha surpassed every odd and emerged a bona fide superstar.
+Still, Manisha surpassed every odd and emerged as a bona fide superstar.
 Manisha is also famous for being the highest-paid actress of her times who rejected several plum projects simply because they didn’t match what she was looking for – monetarily or otherwise.

 42. For the insightful and often explosive interviews